 From its conception and design, VoCeS-19 has followed a participatory approach to gather the perspectives and needs of adolescents and young adults and input from different stakeholders to ensure that the interests of young people are at the center of the project.
 In addition to engaging NGOs, adolescents and young people, we engaged Government institutions working with these populations including the Mexican Institute of the Youth (IMJUVE) and the Center of Gender Equity and Reproductive Health (CNEGSR) to ensure the results of the study inform the design and/or reformulation of policies for youth in Mexico, aiming to address education, labor, violence and health disruptions due to COVID-19 mitigation measures among this population.
 We hope that results are used to focus efforts toward those population groups—youth from lower socioeconomic levels, ethnic minorities, and women and girls—who have experienced historical inequalities in the country and those that are being and will be impacted the most during the pandemic.
 Ultimately, we hope VoCeS-19 can also be a platform to inform and engage adolescents and young adults as agents of change of their own realities.

-Read additional perspectives on this topic from Council colleagues in Bangladesh, posted yesterday, and stay tuned for forthcoming contributions from colleagues in Pakistan, Kenya and India in the coming days.
+Read additional perspectives on this topic from Council colleagues in Bangladesh, India, Kenya, and Pakistan.

 Learn more about the research collected worldwide by the Population Council to address the populations at the greatest disadvantage and inform responses to the COVID-19 pandemic at our Humanitarian Task Force hub.